ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 Backups can be performed while a database is online and accepts requests (including writes).
 There are two ways to perform a backup:

 * Using your existing enterprise backup solution.
 RavenDB supports VSS backups, which is how most backup solutions on Windows work, for databases running on [Esent storage](../configuration/storage-engines).
 You can do that by configuring your backup solution to take backups of the Raven's data directory.
 * RavenDB's own backup & restore system which supports databases running on both types of storages ([Voron and Esent](../configuration/storage-engines)).
 You can ask a RavenDB server to perform a complete backup of its data to a specified directory at any time.
 During the backup procedure, the database remains online and can respond to read and write requests.
-However, a database remains at this state only in the beginnig of the backup.
+However, a database remains at this state only in the beginning of the backup.

 ### Backward compatibility